 Is a WiFi antenna the same as a Cellular Antenna?

 WiFi is a common term used for Wireless Local Area Networks or WLAN.
 These are the common networks found in homes, offices, coffee shops, restaurants and just about everywhere else.
 WiFi antennas are tuned to different frequencies than cellular antennas.
 WiFi antennas use 2.4GHz or 5.8GHz frequencies while cellular can be 800MHz, 900MHz, 1800MHz, 1900MHz or 2100MHz frequencies.
-You can find information on WiFi signal improvement on our web site by following this link: Improving WiFi Signal.

 Can I improve my signal without connecting an external antenna to my phone?

 Connecting an external antenna to your cell phone is the least expensive method of improving your signal and cellular service.
 Unfortunately, many of today's cell phones do not have usable RF ports that enable connecting directly to them.
 However, today's cellular signal boosters and do the job without a direct connection to your phone.
 We offer short range boosters for small areas like cars and trucks and booster for larger areas in buildings.

 What's the difference between 0db (unity), 3db, 5db gain?